neuro0x/CoinGenie-contracts/docs/src/contracts/AirdropERC20.sol/contract.AirdropERC20.md

 ## Errors
 ### NotERC20
+Reverts when the token is not an ERC20 token.

 ```solidity
 error NotERC20();
 ```

 ### NoRecipients
+Reverts when there are no recipients.

 ```solidity
 error NoRecipients();
 ```

 ### TokenAddressZero
+Reverts when the token address is zero.

 ```solidity
 error TokenAddressZero();
 ```

 ### InsufficientBalance
+Reverts when the sender does not have enough balance.

 ```solidity
 error InsufficientBalance();
 ```

 ### InsufficientAllowance
+Reverts when the sender does not have enough allowance.

 ```solidity
 error InsufficientAllowance();